Phileosopher/toolbox_old/README.md

 On an unfamiliar project, a plebeian/n00b just needs to know a tool exists.
 They don't care if the sub-sub-sub-niche industry has better options or if it's legacy software.
 Plus, my unofficial experience is that when people see deprecated software for a clear need, 3 devs create better versions (usually FOSS).

-The worst pencil is better than the best memory, so this is where I hoard good stuff I _might_ find useful someday.
-A digital junk drawer, if you will.
+The worst pencil is better than the best memory, so I stick links to neat things here that I _might_ find useful someday.
+Like a hoarder's barn, but collecting less dust and proportionally smaller.

 For brevity's sake, I'm mostly glossing over a few groups:
 * The built-in tools.
 If I need them, they're there.